Sitemap

 -NotAfter (Get-Date).AddDays(350)

-Save the Thumbprint value for a future step.
+This will also print out the certificate details.
+Save this Thumbprint value for a future step.

 cmd create self signed certificate